Jumpscale/g8cockpit/docs/jscockpit/installation.md

 ## Using Cockpit Deployer Chatbot

-An instance of the **Cockpit Deployer Chatbot** is active as `@g8cockpitbot` on Telegram.
+An instance of the **Cockpit Deployer Chatbot** is active as `Cockput` on Telegram.

-You can also install your own instance by following the [Cockpit Deployer Charbot installation instructions](../deployer_bot/installation.md).
+You can also install your own instance by following the [Cockpit Deployer Chatbot installation instructions](../deployer_bot/installation.md).

-Follow the [Cockpit Deployer Chartbot usage instructions](../deployer_bot/usage.md) in order to install your Cockpit.
+Follow the [Cockpit Deployer Chatbot usage instructions](../deployer_bot/usage.md) in order to install your Cockpit.

-After you chat with the bot.
-He will send you the information of your cockpit:
+Once your Cockpit is installed, you will get following information about your Cockpit:

-- the URL to reach the portal
+- URL to reach the portal
-- IP address and ssh command to connect to the VM running the cockpit
+- IP address and SSH command to connect to the virtual machine running your Cockpit
-- sshkey you need to use to have access to the vm.
+- SSH key to access the virtual machine

 ## Using AtYourService